PARADOZX/made_to_fit/README.md

 Options are passed into MadeToFit constructor as JSON object.  `var mtf = new MadeToFit({triggerPoint:100, elementsHide:true});`

-* autoHeight - Adjusts the container in which all the elements are wrapped.
+* autoHeight - _Adjusts the container in which all the elements are wrapped.
+Since elements are of absolute positioning the container's height will not be automatically adjusted to accommodate space for all the elements.
+By setting this option to true the container's height will be adjusted up and down automatically in accordance to the contained elements._
 (default: true)